Non-trivial bundles and Algebraic Classical Field Theory: Observables

-If we go back to the examples of functionals given earlier we find that \eqref{genericfunc} does not belong to any class, while \eqref{regfunc} is a regular functional that however fails to be local.
+If we go back to the examples of functionals given earlier we find that \eqref{eq_1_generic_func} does not belong to any class, while \eqref{eq_1_reg_func} is a regular functional that however fails to be local.
 If $D\subset M$ is a compact subset and $\chi_D$ its characteristic function then

-is a local functional which however is not microlocal due to the sigularities localized in the boundary of $D$.
-Finally we claim that \eqref{genLag1} is a microlocal functional.
-To see it, let us consider a particular example where
+is a local functional which however, is not microlocal due to the possible singularities localized in the boundary of $D$.
+Finally we claim that \eqref{eq_1_gen_Lag_1} is a microlocal functional.
+To see it, let us consider a particular example where $r=1$,

 taking the first derivative and integrating by parts yields

 setting